- Rail Trail

 Nearby Attractions

-This trail is in two parts, separated by a short diversion through Rokeby.
-It is part of the Warragul to Noojee branch line which is also home of the impressive Noojee Trestle Bridge Rail Trail.
+This little gem is in two parts, separated by a short, on-road section through Rokeby.
+It was part of the Warragul to Noojee branch line that featured the tallest trestle bridges in the Southern Hemisphere, of which the impressive Noojee Trestle is the sole survivor.

-There are emergency marker points and seating along the trail.
-In an emergency, call 000 and quote the emergency marker code where you are located
+There are distance markers along the trail.
+In an emergency, call 000 and quote the figures on the emergency marker closest to your location

-This remarkable countryside of tall timber, rolling hills and scenic views is only a short drive from the eastern suburbs of Melbourne.
+This remarkable countryside of tall trees, rolling hills and scenic views is only a short drive from the eastern suburbs of Melbourne.

 Section Guides